 The Court observes that the findings by the Committee are essentially in line with the replies supplied, in that the Polish authorities did not deny that the requested person would be detained in a prison cell of 3m2.
 The Report however maintains that prison conditions are generally acceptable, with no allegations of ill treatment, with the only concern, apart from the size of the prison cell is the fact that not sufficient time is given to the prisoner for physical activity and more needs to be done with regards to the provision of medical care and attention.
 These deficiencies, however, in this Court's opinion do not amount to a violation of the right against inhuman and degrading treatment as alleged by appellant.
-It is true that appellant is a male of 65 years of age, and suffers from a medical heart condition as results from the testimony of Dr. Philip Dingli tendered before the Court of Committal during the hearing of the 19th of February 2025, however from the said testimony it results that his heart condition can be managed in a prison environment and thus in view of the guarantees provided by the Polish authorities that his medical condition will be assessed and that he will be provided food and exercise accordingly, there does not seem to be a serious risk of illtreatment in this regard.
+It is true that appellant is a woman of 64 years of age, and suffers from mild medical conditions as evidenced by Document AZ5 presented in the acts, however this does not pose a serious risk to her life, especially in view of the guarantees provided by the Polish authorities that her medical condition will be assessed and she will be provided food and exercise accordingly.